The-Academic-Observatory/observatory-platform/CONTRIBUTING.md

 ```

 ### 3.2.
 Testing code that makes HTTP requests
-To test test code that makes HTTP requests:
+To test code that makes HTTP requests:
 * [VCR.py](https://vcrpy.readthedocs.io/en/latest/) is used to test code that makes HTTP requests, enabling the tests
 to work offline without calling the real endpoints.
 VCR.py records  the HTTP requests made by a section of code and
 stores the results in a file called a 'cassette'.
 When the same section of code is run again, the HTTP requests are read